M4kar0vAl/hakaton-backend/chat-docs.md

     "errors": []
     ```
   - ```
     "errors": ["Not all of the requested messages were deleted!
-Check whether the ids are correct and messages belong to the current user's room!"]
+Check whether the user is the author of the message and the ids are correct!
+Check if messages belong to the current user's room!"]
     ```
 - **400**
   - ```